gavinlyonsrepo/FourteenSegDisplay/README.md

 and other electronic devices that display numerical information.
 The first shift register sets the eight bits of segment data ((DP)gfedcba) and the second controls the digits.
 Tested on a 2381AS 3 digit common anode.
 Will also work with common cathode.
-(note change transistor for NPN and emiiter to GND).
+(note change transistor for NPN and emitter to GND).
+If user wants to switch the digits without transistors they can use the "transistors" parameter in the object constructor, NB: do not exceed current limit on pin of the controller by using large values of resistors on segments.
+The calculation will be depend on the MCU's and Display module used.

 The design supports maximum eight digits, Just add more digits to rest of shift registers pins in order.
 D8D7D6D5D4D3D2D1 - For purposes of the schematic and software D1 is the Least significant or right most Digit.

-There are three help files for seven segment, TEST shows the various different functions, SCROLL shows how to display ADC data as integers, floats and scrolling text.
+There are two example files for seven segment, TEST shows the various different functions, SCROLL shows how to do scroll text.
-BASIC( a "hello world" program) shows the most basic use case displaying a single ASCII letter in single digit.

 ![ 7seg ](https://github.com/gavinlyonsrepo/FourteenSegDisplay/blob/master/extra/image/7seg2.jpg)